jefrya123/IEXcapstone/README.md

 - REST API design and CRUD operations with Flask
 - Using Streamlit to build interactive web apps and forms
 - Working with Docker and Docker Compose for full-stack development
-- Ensuring data integrity with typed inputs and error handling

 ---